- Economic Development & Community Engagement

 COVID-19 Business Resources

-The City of Citrus Heights understands that many of our local businesses are facing unforeseen issues with the recent COVID-19 situation.
-We have created this page of resources in an effort to streamline the most current information available.
+The City of Citrus Heights understands that many of our local businesses have faced unforeseen difficulties brought on by COVID-19 and the related health orders.
+We have created this page in an effort to streamline the most current information available.

 Temporary Signage Update: